Botswana Fibre Networks Ltd (BoFiNet) is a wholesale provider of national and international telecommunication infrastructure.

 In recent years the Botswana Government has supported three significant relevant investments, which will all move to be managed by BoFiNet:

 - Development of the National fibre network, in particular in the trans-Kalahari region and metro fibre networks in Gaborone and Francistown

 - Acquisition of stakes in the EASSy and WACS submarine cables

 - A dense wavelength division multiplexing (DWDM) system which is designed to use to its full potential the national fibre network (this system is currently being installed and is not yet operational)

 BoFiNet provides an average of at least 10–12 fibre pairs, allowing for maximum efficiency and capability, as compared to the single fibre pair and single wavelength on the Trans-Kalahari ring previously provisioned by BTC.
 BoFiNet has the capabilities to supply other regional countries including: South Africa, Namibia, Zimbabwe, and Zambia.

 BoFiNet believes firmly in its core values which include reliability, security, efficiency and transparency, innovation, and accessibility.
 It strives to uphold these values in all aspects of the business.

 BoFiNet is run by six Board of Directors.
-The Board in turn recently appointed a new CEO Mr Mabua Lesego Mabua, who oversees the management and strategic direction of the organisation.
+The Chief Executive Officer is Mr Mabua Lesego Mabua, who oversees the management and strategic direction of the organisation.
 BoFiNet’s offices are based in Gaborone, Botswana.